Javid Husain: Education

 Javid Husain did his B.A. from Government College, Lahore in 1963 securing the first position in the Punjab University.
 He secured his B.A.
-(Honours) in economics from Government College, Lahore/Punjab University in 1964 and his M.A. in economics from the Punjab University in 1965 with distinctions.
+(Honours) in economics from Government College, Lahore/Punjab University in 1964 and his M.A. in economics from Punjab University in 1965 with distinctions.

 From 1975 to 1978, he attended several seminars on international relations at the School of Advanced International Studies (SAIS) of The Johns Hopkins University.

 Javid Husain is fluent in English, Persian, Urdu, and Punjabi.
-He has working knowledge of French, having taken Third and Fourth degree language courses in French from Alliance française in Paris, France.
+He has working knowledge of French, having taken Third and Fourth degree language courses in French at Alliance française in Paris, France.
 He is also familiar with Arabic.

 Early career

 Javid Husain, after his initial training in the Pakistani diplomatic service (1967–1968), served on diplomatic assignments in various capitals of the world (in Europe, Africa, & North America) from 1969 to 1978, before returning to Islamabad, Pakistan to serve at the Ministry of Foreign Affairs (Pakistan) from 1978 to 1981.
-He then again served on foreign diplomatic assignments (in North America & Asia) from 1982 till 1988, before again returning to Islamabad to serve at the Ministry of Foreign Affairs from 1988 to 1992.
+He then again served on foreign diplomatic assignments (in North America & Asia) from 1982 to 1988, before again returning to Islamabad to serve at the Ministry of Foreign Affairs from 1988 to 1992.